Research Data Security

 - Navigate the data procurement process (Data Management Plans, Data Use Agreements, Memoranda of Understanding, template documents, legal authorization).

-- Review Duke’s storage/security/usage options and determine which best satisfies the needs of the agreement(s) while maximizing the usability of the data by the research team.
+- Review Duke’s storage/security/usage options and determine which best satisfies the data security needs.

 - Implement computational and storage solutions for research projects in conjunction with OIT and ITSO.